WalletScrutiny/WalletScrutinyCom/_iphone/com.livingroomofsatoshi.wallet.md

 issue:
 icon: com.livingroomofsatoshi.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: walletofsatoshi
 providerLinkedIn:
-providerFacebook:
+providerFacebook: walletofsatoshi
 providerReddit:

 redirect_from:

 ---

+This is a custodial wallet according to their website's FAQ:

+> It is a zero-configuration custodial wallet with a focus on simplicity and the best possible user experience.

+and therefore **not verifiable**.